numberscope/frontscope/doc/running-from-source.md

 # Setting up to run from source

-If you would like a longer, set-by-step set of instructions that doesn't assume much prior programming experience, see [this doc](./onboarding.md).
+If you would like a longer, step-by-step set of instructions that doesn't assume much prior programming experience, see [this doc](./onboarding.md).

 1. Prerequisites: To install and run properly, `frontscope` needs